atulvarshneya/quantum-computing/qucircuit/README.md

 	engine_list = svc.listInstances()
 	bk_engine = svc.getInstance("local")

-Example usage: Directly accessing the QSystems engines
+Example usage: Directly accessing the engines from `QSystems` service

 	import qckt.backend as bknd
 	bk_debugging_engine = bknd.Qdeb() # same as svc.getInstance("local")
 	bk_engine = bknd.Qeng() # same as svc.getInstance("qsim")

-### Backend engines
+## Backend engines
-The adaptor for the backend needs to interpret the operations sequence in the qckt representation.
+The adaptor for the backend needs to interpret the operations sequence in the `qckt` representation.
-At the end of the job execution (all the shots), the backend adaptor populates the results in the job object, as mentioned above. runjob(job) this is the only function impleented by the backend adaptor.
-It runs the given job on the backend execution engine.
-Returns the backend adaptor object itself.
+At the end of the job execution (all the shots), the backend adaptor populates the results in the `job` object, as mentioned above.

+`runjob(job)` - this is the only function implemented by the backend adaptor.
+It runs the given `job` on the backend execution engine.
+It returns the backend adaptor object itself.

 Example usage: Directly accessing the QSystems engines